clhenrick/gdal_hillshade_tutorial/README.md

 	```

-- You could also composite these three files in Photoshop, though you'll have to georeference the composited file afterward as Photoshop will strip the data that contains the georeference from the original files.
+- You could also composite these three files in Photoshop, though you'll have to georeference the composited file afterward as Photoshop won't transfer the data that contains the georeference information from the original files.
 To do this use `gdalinfo` to find the extent of one of the original files and then use `gdal_translate` utility like:

 	```
 	gdal_translate -of GTiff \